ivankmk/ivankmk.github.io/projects/project-luxembourg-housing-market/october-2023.md

      </div>
 </center>

 The chart displays the average square meter price for real estate in various cantons of Luxembourg for October 2023.
 Luxembourg canton has the highest price at €11,410 per square meter, indicating a strong demand or premium valuation in this region.
 In contrast, Wiltz canton exhibits the lowest average price at €5,250, which is less than half of Luxembourg's average.
-There appears to be a significant spatial price variation across the cantons, which could have implications for housing policy and market dynamics within the country.
+There appears to be a significant spatial price variation across the cantons, which could have implications for market dynamics within the country.

 <br>